(Note: If you require content warnings, please click to scroll to the bottom of the page.)

 An unfamiliar face floated past her.
 Dead eyes, filmy like fisheyes, stared through her.
 It was one of Star’s men, not a boulder at all.

 Iridescia gulped, choking.
 She was in the pool.
 She was drowning.
 She punched and kicked.
-Her lungs still burned, and she floundered madly to escape that ugly face of the guard and the rich, red blood that bloomed around it.
+Her lungs still burned, and she floundered madly to escape the ugly face of the guard and the rich, red blood that bloomed around it.
 But she was alive.

 She kicked and fought her way upwards.